Brown Babies: Representation in media

-These mixed race children were in 1952 described as an "humanitarian and racial problem" by an right wing politician, trying to place the blame for any upheaval they might cause on the children themselves, as opposed to the larger German community that might not accept them.
+These mixed race children were in 1952 described as a "humanitarian and racial problem" by a right wing politician, trying to place the blame for any upheaval they might cause on the children themselves, as opposed to the larger German community that might not accept them.
 One of the ways German society saw to deal with these children was to send them abroad.
 This movement was motivated by the reasoning that these Occupation Babies would face insurmountable hostility in their home country.
 This hostility resulted in part from common resentment of enemy occupation forces, prejudice towards the mothers of these children, and prejudice related to colonial ideologies of race theory and inferiority of the black race.
 In 1951, the United States recognized these Afro-German children as orphan children under the Displaced Persons Act of 1948.
 That year, the first Afro-German child was adopted by Margaret E. Butler in Chicago.
 This transnational adoption was significant because these children had been objectified based on little more than their racial classification.
 Many Germans wanted to export the children of occupiers to help them avoid racism and to find more of a home in a country with a history of many people of African descent, even though they were segregated in the South.
 Ultimately, these babies served as a metaphor for blacks to assert themselves in both the European and American contexts.